I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 Joel Radovcich is currently incarcerated at the Mule Creek State Prison in Lone, California.

 Ernest Jack Ponce became a member of the California Bar in 2007.
-He practice is presently in Fullerton, California.
+His practice is presently in Fullerton, California.

 Glee Mitchell, Dana’s grandmother, passed away on March 14, 1999.